everythinginthedot/Project_Genomics/README2.md

 ```
 fastqc SRR11560043.fastq
 ```
-Results of quality control were fine.
+Results of quality control were ideal.

 ---